 Fortunately, you can find a ton of shoe reviews on sneaker blogs and Youtube channels!
 This way you can get a much better idea of which shoes will work for you and which won’t.

 This website is also automatically pulling prices from the most popular online shoe stores every day and checks available discount codes.
 This way you can find great deals without having to browse every shop on your own.

 Alright, let’s get to it!
-These are the 10 best basketball shoes ranked by average review rating (as of May 10, 2019) that got tested by at least four different sneaker reviewers:
+These are the 10 best basketball shoes released after June 2018 ranked by average review rating (as of Jul 18, 2019) that got tested by at least four different sneaker reviewers: